afknapping/leaving-kansas/README.md

 - [Try Ruby](http://tryruby.org/)
 - Update OS X to 10.6 Snow Leopard or 10.7 Lion.
 Sorry, no 10.5 Leopard.
-- Get your mess of passwords organized with [KeePassX](http://www.keepassx.org/).
+- Get your passwords organized with [KeePassX](http://www.keepassx.org/).
 - Set up a backup with Time Machine.
 Yes, that might include going to the store and buying a harddrive.
 Do not continue without having a backup!
 - Tattoo "search the interwebs!!11!" on the back of your hands.
-Whenever you read a word you do not understand, *look on the back of your hands!* [Stack Overflow](http://stackoverflow.com/) is the better Google for coding matters while [DuckDuckGo](http://duckduckgo.com) doesn't track you, has the better UI and some [nifty goodies](http://duckduckgo.com/tech.html).
+Whenever you read a word you do not understand, *look on the back of your hands!* [Stack Overflow](http://stackoverflow.com/) is the better Google for coding matters while [DuckDuckGo](http://duckduckgo.com) doesn't track you, has the nicer UI and some [nifty goodies](http://duckduckgo.com/tech.html).
 - Find out how to write a tilde: `~`
 - Do [5 minutes of shell basics](http://community.linuxmint.com/tutorial/view/100).
-Conviniently, the program to do so on OS X is already installed and called "Terminal".
+Conveniently, the program to do so on OS X is already installed and called "Terminal".
 - Install [iTerm2](http://iterm2.com/) for added shell convinience.
 - Create a folder called `projects` in your home directory.
 - Sign up for accounts on [Twitter](http://twitter.com), [Github](http://github.com) and [Heroku](http://heroku.com).